 - don’t store or cook food properly

-You may want to consider getting a screening test if you believe you’re at risk for getting stomach cancer.
-Screening tests are performed when people are at risk for developing certain diseases but don’t show symptoms yet.
+You may want to consider getting a screening test if you believe you’re at risk for developing stomach cancer.
+Screening tests are performed when people are at risk for certain diseases but don’t show symptoms yet.

 In some cases, there may be symptoms of the disease.
 Some of the most common symptoms of advanced stomach cancer are: